 Second, all of the key employees and people at vAuto who were part of the company at the time of the acquisition remain on the payroll today.

 Finally, vAuto is doing better than ever.
-We are now a $150 million business with nearly 7,000 dealer customers.
+We are now a $150 million business with 12,000+ dealer clients.
 We’ve extended our product lines into new vehicles as well as the independent dealer marketplace.
 We have exciting new products in the pipeline.

 All of these positive outcomes are directly related to the promise that Cox Automotive and Autotrader.com extended at the time of the acquisition.
 As weird as it may sound, this is a big company driven by an entrepreneurial spirit that’s alive and well across multiple business units and thousands of employees.